-Effort, Pono and Learner Qualities
+Learner Qualities

-By including KS Maui's Ku'upau Values as a separate reporting category, teachers can communicate such matters as behavior, participation, and responsibility without distoring a student's actual academic grades.
+By including KS Maui's Ku'upau Values as a separate reporting category, teachers can communicate behavior, participation, and responsibilities without distorting a student's academic grades.
+We utilize the same grading report descriptors, but the criteria are aligning to our Ku'upau Values.